How to Maintain and Protect Your Shiny New Wikipedia Page

 Set Up Notifications

 A Wikipedia watchlist alerts you instantly to any new edits.
-Getting started takes seconds: log in, click the star icon near your page’s top-right corner, and edits will appear in your account’s watchlist feed.
+Getting started takes seconds: log in, click the star icon in the top-right corner of your page, and edits will appear in your account’s watchlist feed.
 Enable email notifications for even quicker alerts.

 For higher-profile pages, you might consider third-party monitoring tools approved by Wikipedia to help track edits more robustly and reduce manual review.